GoogleContainerTools/kaniko/README.md

 _This flag must be used in conjunction with the `--cache=true` flag._

+#### --insecure-registry

+Set this flag to use plain HTTP requests when accessing a registry.
+It is supposed to be useed for testing purposes only and should not be used in production!
+You can set it multiple times for multiple registries.

+#### --skip-tls-verify-registry

+Set this flag to skip TLS cerificate validation when accessing a registry.
+It is supposed to be useed for testing purposes only and should not be used in production!
+You can set it multiple times for multiple registries.

 #### --cleanup

 Set this flag to clean the filesystem at the end of the build.